micahcourey/D3Practice/README.md

 By Micah Courey, 16-Nov-2015

-My first attempt to create something using D3.js
+My first attempt to create something using D3.js.
+This is a bar chart example.

 Setup
 ----------